kesha-antonov/react-native-trueconf-sdk/README.md

 ### Android
 - [ ] Add support for Android
+- [ ] Add support to Android 14.
+Crashes on boot with error https://stackoverflow.com/questions/77235063/one-of-receiver-exported-or-receiver-not-exported-should-be-specified-when-a-rec
 - [ ] Check that example works for Android

 ### General